fegmorte/aws-ecs-exec-command-cli/README.md

 &nbsp;

-if it is the first time you connect to awc-cli, you have to get credentials key from your aws administrator.
+if it is the first time you connect to aws-cli, you have to get credentials key from your aws administrator.

 &nbsp;